 Prior to his position at Caris, Dr. Spetzler was a member of the research faculty at Arizona State University where he developed multiplexed nanotechnologies for single molecule detection of nucleic acid and protein targets.
 He also developed novel methods of using DNA to create biological computers to solve NP-complete optimization problems, and built a novel optical detection system capable of measuring single molecule protein conformational changes with microsecond time resolution.
-At Arizona State University Dr. Spetzler earned an MS from the School of Mathematical and Statistical Science in Computational Bioscience, a Ph.D. in Molecular Cellular Biology and an MBA.
-Dr. Spetzler is an adjunct faculty member of the molecular cellular biology program at Arizona State University, a scientific and commercial reviewer for SBIR/STTR grants for NSF.
+At Arizona State University, Dr. Spetzler earned a M.S. from the School of Mathematical and Statistical Science in Computational Bioscience, a Ph.D. in Molecular Cellular Biology and an MBA.
+Dr. Spetzler is an adjunct faculty member of the molecular cellular biology program at Arizona State University, and a scientific and commercial reviewer for SBIR/STTR grants for NSF.
 He and his incredible wife are avid adventurers, from snowboarding in Antarctica to summiting Mount Kilimanjaro in Africa and have three wonderful children.